 Defendants in criminal cases increasingly state that they do not have any memory for the offence.
 This raises the question whether this is always a valid defence.
-Moreover, defendants and witnesses with traumatic brain injury, intellectual disabilities, and/or who are intoxicated are becoming more common in legal settings.
+Moreover, defendants and witnesses with traumatic brain injury, those who have taken recreational drugs such as cannabis, and/or who are intoxicated are becoming more common in legal settings.
 But how accurate are their statements?
+And how should they be assessed?